valdimit/Hands-On-Qiskit/README.md

 This repository contains a collection of hands-on quantum computing projects using Qiskit

+## Hamiltonian Simulation

+Description: Ancilla-assisted simulation of Pauli-string Hamiltonians, demonstrating the construction of exact time-evolution operators using basis transformations and parity checks.

 ## Quantum Computing Module

 Description: A collection of exercises and simulations inspired by textbooks and classical examples, focusing on fundamental quantum computing concepts and algorithms.